mertefekurt/Roulette-Game-CLI/README.md

 ## Features

-- Place bets on numbers, colors, odd/even, or high/low
+- Place bets on numbers, colors, odd/even, high/low, or dozens
 - Track your balance
 - Simple and interactive gameplay